Aleem8088/Demo/README.md

 ec7a9456

-how to pull the data from github git pull git fetch+merge git clone "URL"
+how to pull the data from github git pull//pulls and merge after git init git fetch+merge// git clone "URL"//pulls the .git and everything

 ssh is a protocol that provides user a secure access to the remote server over an untrusted network.
 It uses public key authentication . also it uses encryption using encryption algo (RSA).